DURATION

 Hiking

-Wake up to the sound of chiming bells from the cows and sheep grazing nearby, time appears frozen in Doberdol.
-Here locals have been living in harmony with nature for centuries.
-After a hearty breakfast you’ll set off on a spectacular undulating hike through enchanting old growth forests, summer pastures and along the scenic Gashi River Gorge towards the Montenegro border.
+Wake up to complete silence at the remote mountain hut.
+After a hearty breakfast you’ll set off on a spectacular undulating hike across the border into Albania.
+You'll hike through enchanting old growth forests, summer pastures and along the scenic Gashi River Gorge towards the Montenegro border.
 The fir forests here are home to brown bear, chamois, wolf and Albania's national animal, the golden eagle, and their wilderness has been preserved by the remoteness of this once off-limits border region.
 You’ll catch a glimpse of tomorrows summit in the distance and end the day in the sleepy village of Cerem hosted in a simple accommodation by a friendly local family.

 Day 5